 Typhoon® is an extremely strong (yield strength) fibre combination characterised by the highest level of cut-resistance.
 Thanks to the applied technological solutions, the fibre combination consists of high molecular weight polyethylene, glass fibre and elastane.
 The yarn consisting of aforementioned fibres is elastic and characterised by air permeability and resistance to moisture.
 Typhoon® is light, 10 to 15 times stronger than steel (per unit weight) and up to 40% stronger than aramid fibres.

 Vinyl is not as durable and elastic as latex or nitrile.
 It can be torn more easily, has an unpleasant odour and can be punctured easily.
 Vinyl is easier to obtain and is less expensive than latex and nitrile.
 Vinyl gloves do not fit snugly around the wrist, and they do not protect sufficiently against liquid penetration if the material is being stretched.
 Their low elasticity limits their comfortability and snug fitting on the hand.
 Vinyl does not contain natural rubber proteins or chemical accelerators and is therefore the most skin-friendly material available.
 Vinyl gloves are an economic choice for tasks that do not require high touch precision.
 Thus, vinyl is a perfect choice for low risk activities.

 Water based polyurethane (PU)

-Water based polyurethane (PU) is polyurethane without DMF (dimethylformamide) solvent and it is commonly used coating of gloves.
-Water based PU features more rapid degradation in the environment if compared to the traditional PU with DMF solvent.
+Water based polyurethane (PU) is polyurethane without DMF (dimethylformamide) solvent and it is commonly used for the coating of gloves.
+Water based PU features more rapid degradation in the environment when compared to the traditional PU with DMF solvent.